 Here are the steps you need to take to form an LLC in Louisiana which will get you started today:

 1. Choose A Name For Your Louisiana LLC

 The first step in forming an LLC in Louisiana is deciding on a name.
 You won’t be able to proceed without a name because it will appear on all of your formal formation documentation.
-Every LLC operating in Indiana is required to have a distinctive name.
+Every LLC operating in Louisiana is required to have a distinctive name.
 For branding considerations, your business name should be distinctive, as well as legal.
 The name of your LLC must be distinct from the names of other businesses registered with the Louisiana Secretary of State.
-For more information, check Louisiana Business Name Database.
+For more information, check the Louisiana Business Name Database.

 If you search the company database and discover that a name is available, Louisiana allows you to reserve it for up to 60 days.
 The filing fee is only $25.
 Filling out this form ensures that the name you want will be available when you complete the other processes of incorporating an LLC in Louisiana.

 The following are the Louisiana LLC naming guidelines:

 - The phrase “limited liability corporation” or one of its derivatives must be in your name (LLC or L.L.C.)

 - Your LLC’s name cannot contain any words that could be mistaken for a government department (FBI, Treasury, State Department, etc.)